PSA Mentoring Program 2.0

 How is PSA involved?

 PSA will check in with mentor/mentee pairs about four months into their working relationship to see how things are going, and then again at about one year to gather information on the success of the relationship.
 If at any time something is not working well for a mentor or mentee, they are encouraged to contact PSA for problem-solving or to be matched anew.
+PSA may also facilitate virtual mentorship events and host mentorship connection opportunities at our annual conference.
+Awards and scholarship opportunities may also be supported by PSA.

 Questions?
 Email firstname.lastname@example.org